modm-io/modm/docs/src/guide/custom-project.md

 ## Custom Configuration

-For completely custom hardware, you start by definining the `modm:target` option and then adding the modules with their options as needed.
+For completely custom hardware, you start by defining the `modm:target` option and then adding the modules with their options as needed.
 For example, a basic configuration for the STM32F469NIH6 with startup, GPIO and clock modules looks like this: